+I must confess, I am a workaholic.
 Is it a family trait or is it something I have learned?
 As a sociologist, I would probably say it is a little bit of both, but my home environment growing up definitely had an impact on my work ethic.
 The culture I grew up in (American) probably did too.
-Yet here I am, working in Spain, where the work culture is totally different, and I still cannot seem to shake my need to be busy all of the time.
+However, I have lived more than 10 years outside of the U.S. (in a place where the work culture is totally different).
+And despite the fact that the world of work has changed with the Coronavirus situation, I still cannot seem to shake my need to be doing or learning something all of the time.